Spielberg – Red Bull Ring

 Team partner: OCTO Pramac MotoE

-The Red Bull Ring extends over a length of 4318 meters with seven corners to the right, three to the left and a straight of 626 meters.
+The Red Bull Ring is 4318m long with seven corners to the right, three to the left and a straight of 626 meters.
 The MotoE got on this track for the first time in August 2019 for the Austrian GP.
-Thanks to the contribution of the OCTO Pramac MotoE team and its riders, we are able to show you the performance of the MotoE on this track.
+Thanks to the partnership with the OCTO Pramac MotoE team and its riders, we are able to show the performance of the MotoE on this track.
 Below you can find the infographics of the track with the speed and lean angle data corner by corner.
 Here you can also find Alex De Angelis explaining how to ride the MotoE on this track.

 The average speed of the best lap of the MotoE class at the Red Bull Ring is 163.5km/h.
 The maximum speed and lean angle data were obtained from the data of all the sessions performed by the MotoE at the Spielberg circuit.
 Those do not automatically correspond to the corner by corner data obtained from the best lap of the riders of the OCTO Pramac MotoE team.